 Is The Discolored Water A Similar Situation To What Happened In Flint?
 Absolutely not.

 Is The Discolored Water Safe To Drink?

 Yes.
 Even though the water may be discolored it is safe to drink.
 Compounds such as iron, manganese and other sediments make it discolored, but they do not have health effects.
 Although the water may not be visually appealing, it is safe to drink and continues to meet all federal and state drinking water standards.
 There is no health hazard associated with the discolored water.

 How Do I Get My Water Clear?

 Most people prefer to drink clear water, to do this wait approximately one hour after the hydrant flushing has been discontinued in your area.
-Turn only cold water faucets on, preferably bathtubs or showers due to the larger volume, and let run for five minutes or until the water becomes clear.
+Turn only cold water faucets on, preferably bathtubs or showers due to the larger volume, and let run until the water becomes clear.

 Emmitsburg has a new State of the Art, Solar Powered Wastewater Treatment Plant

 In July 2015, the Town of Emmitsburg unveiled a new $19.5 million state of the art wastewater treatment plant designed for a treatment capacity of 750,000 gallons.
 The plant exceeds all the Maryland Department of the Environment and United States Department of Agriculture requirements.
 The power for this plant is provided solely by Phase II of the solar array situated on the same property.1